Skip to content

 cursor.execute("""

-SELECT name, balance, phone
+SELECT full_name, balance, phone

 FROM customers